 - Transfer dough to a clean work surface, and gather dough together into a ball (DO NOT knead the dough).
 Cover with plastic wrap and refrigerate 1 hour before using in recipes.

-- Rolled out your pie crust and transfer it into the pie pan.
+- Roll out your pie crust and transfer it into the pie pan.

 - Peel and cut up apples into small pieces.
 Put apples in a bowl of water and lemon juice to keep from turning brown and to keep fresh.